Articulation Errors and Dual Language Learners

 How do we do this when working with our own caseloads?

-We have a few resources in our library to aid in determining if a sound error is due to second language influence.Just click on the images below to download them.
+We have a few resources in our library to aid in determining if a sound error or sound pattern is due to language influence.Just click on the images below to download them.

 Can this work with all languages?
 We believe so.
 We have launched an effort to gather information on other languages which we will release here in the future.
 Here is an example of the direction we are heading.
 We hope to provide information on all of the most common languages that we encounter on our caseload.Download these images as pdfs and find other great materials on our Resource Library!